-In 1992 Peter Habberton was appointed as Principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton, Hilton Stander joined as Primary School Headmaster the following year, followed by Greg Brooks in 1999, Nigel Sloane in 2005, and Barbara Taljard in 2009.
+In 1992 Peter Habberton was appointed as Principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton in her role as HOD.
+Deni Hornsey was appointed HOD of the Foundation Phase in 2002, Head of Pre-Primary in 2007 and then in 2016, Foundation Phase Headmistress.
+Hilton Stander joined as Primary School Headmaster in 1993, followed by Greg Brooks in 1999, Nigel Sloane in 2005, Barbara Taljard in 2009 and Gary Balarin (Senior Primary Headmaster) in 2021.
 Much expansion in terms of buildings and other facilities took place and, thanks to the generosity of Peter Savory, the Robin Savory Pavilion was erected above the Savory Field.
 The Ken Mackenzie Centre was also built on the other side of Savory Field, thanks to the Ken Mackenzie Foundation.
 The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result were converted to offices and specialist classrooms.
-In 2002 Shane Cuthbertson followed Peter Habberton as Principal.
+In 2002 Shane Cuthbertson followed Peter Habberton as Principal of the High School.
 In 2009, due to restructuring in the High School, Shane retained his position as Executive Principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as Headmaster of the High School.
 After 20 years of dedicated service to TMC, Allan Chandler retired at the end of 2015.
 Dave Wiggett took over the reins as High School Headmaster at the start of 2016.
+In the same year, as a result of additional classrooms and demands on the Primary School, it was separated into a Foundation Phase led by Deni Hornsey, while the Senior Primary remained under Barbara Taljard.
+Both Mrs Taljard and Mrs Hornsey retired in 2020.
+Mrs Anny Breedt was then appointed Foundation Phase Headmistress, begining her role in January 2021, while Mr Balarin who had already served as Deputy Head: Senior Primary, was appointed Headmaster: Senior Primary beginning his role in January 2021.

 After 16 years of service, our longest serving Principal, Shane Cuthbertson retired at the end of 2017.
-Thomas More College benefitted immensely from his leadership strategies and the school grew both exponentially and in stature, also acquiring during his tenure 39 new classrooms, the newly completed double-storey High School Classroom block, Ken Garside Centre, the Ken Mackenzie Centre, new and improved PS and HS library blocks, a full size heated Akal pool, netball courts, a Past Pupils’ pavilion and Coffee Shop, an Astroturf, Music school, upgraded and expanded AEU facilities, an expanded Pre School programme from crèche to Grade 00 in addition to vastly improving our IEB matric results.
-Pupil numbers have risen to about 1200, from Grade 000 to Grade 12, making Thomas More College the largest independent co-educational school in KwaZulu-Natal.
+Thomas More College benefitted immensely from his leadership strategies and the school grew both exponentially and in stature, also acquiring during his tenure 39 new classrooms, the newly completed double-storey High School Classroom block, Ken Garside Centre, the Ken Mackenzie Centre, new and improved PS and HS library blocks, a full-size heated Akal pool, netball courts, a Past Pupils’ pavilion and Coffee Shop, an Astroturf, Music school, upgraded and expanded AEU facilities, an expanded Pre-School programme from crèche to Grade 00 in addition to vastly improving our IEB matric results.
+Pupil numbers have risen to above 1200, from Grade 0000 to Grade 12, making Thomas More College the largest independent co-educational school in KwaZulu-Natal.

 Choose the right school today so your child